csc301-2026-s/deliverable-documents/deliverables/D1/planning.md

 #### Q7: What are the roles & responsibilities on the team?

-Describe the different roles on the team and the responsibilities associated with each role.
+Describe the different roles on the team and the responsibilities associated with each role (e.g., frontend, database).
  * Roles should reflect the structure of your team and be appropriate for your project.
 One person may have multiple roles.
  * Add role(s) to your Team-[Team_Number]-[Team_Name].csv file on the main folder.
  * At least one person must be identified as the dedicated partner liaison.
 They need to have great organization and communication skills.